-The following information is for any student that is looking for housing that is reasonable near the institution facilities: The approximate cost for a one-bedroom apartment can be leased from \$950.00-\$1200 per month.
+The following information is for any student that is looking for housing that is reasonable near the institution facilities:

+The approximate cost for a one-bedroom apartment can be leased from \$950.00-\$1200 per month.

-STUDENTS RECORDS AND TRANSCRIPTS (38)
+STUDENTS RECORDS AND TRANSCRIPTS

 Student records for all students are kept for six years.
 Transcripts are kept permanently.
-Students may inspect and review their educational records.
-To do so, a student should submit a written request identifying the specific information to be review.
-Should a student find, upon review that records that are inaccurate or misleading, the student may request that errors be corrected.
-In the event that a difference of opining exits regarding the existence of errors, a student may ask that a meeting be held to resolve the matter.
+Students, and parent/guardian of a dependent minor may inspect and review their educational records.
+To do so, a student, or parent/guardian, should submit a written request identifying the specific information to be review.
+Should a student, or parent/guardian find, upon review that records are inaccurate or misleading, the student or parent/guardian may request that errors be corrected.
+In the event that a difference of opining exits regarding the existence of errors, a student and/or parent/guardian may ask that a meeting be held to resolve the matter.
 Each student file will contain student's records, including a transcript of grades earned.
 Copies of the official transcripts will be provided at no charge.
 Transcripts will only be release to the student upon receipt of a written request bearing the student's live signature.
 No transcripts will be issue until all tuition and other fees due the Institution are paid current.
 Unless other arrangements have been made.
 Person to contact Cindy Morales.